bundlewrap/bundlewrap/doc/cli.rst

 	$ bw plot node mynode | dot -Tsvg -omynode.svg

 You won't be using this every day, but it's pretty cool.
 The above command will create an SVG file (you can open these in your browser) that shows the item dependency graph for the given node.
-You will see bundles as dashed rectangles, static dependencies (defined in Blockwart itself) in green, auto-generated dependencies (calculated dynamically each time you run :command:`bw apply`) in blue and dependencies you defined yourself in red.
+You will see bundles as dashed rectangles, static dependencies (defined in BundleWrap itself) in green, auto-generated dependencies (calculated dynamically each time you run :command:`bw apply`) in blue and dependencies you defined yourself in red.

-It offers an interesting view into the internal complexities Blockwart has to deal with when figuring out the order in which your items can be applied to your node.
+It offers an interesting view into the internal complexities BundleWrap has to deal with when figuring out the order in which your items can be applied to your node.

 |